-Learn the top 5 ways to de-stress your commute.
+Learn the top five ways to de-stress your commute.

 Mindfulness requires no special tools, abilities, spiritual virtues or self-denial, what it does require however, is lots of practice, patience, care and curiosity.
 Whilst there is plenty of research to substantiate that mindfulness really does help you to de-stress, the best test is to try it out for yourself.
 The following 5 exercises can be used on the tube as you commute at the start or end your working day as a way of developing some peace in amongst all the chaos.